Recommender Systems

 3. Hold \(\beta\) and \(\mu\) constant, solve for \(\alpha\).

 Each of the three steps will reduce the overall error.
-So we iterate over them until convergence.
+As a result, we iterate over them until convergence.

 The last issue is that the matrix \(R\) is not dense - in reality we only have a small subset of its entries.